|

 accurately or correctly and keep it consistent day to day or

-to "gas off" bubble and foam at any excuse it has.
-Three
+to be a gas and "gas off" bubble and foam at any excuse it has.

 things cause this.
 Heat, friction, and pressure changes.
 So